Jonathan Haidle - Director

 Jonathan has a long history with education.
 After completing a bachelor’s degree in performance and composition from Portland State University, where he studied with Harold Gray and Tom Svaboda, he spent the next several years directing youth music programs for high school students.
 He later went back to school to get a Masters in Education from Lewis and Clark College.
 After teaching music, art, math, science and language arts in the public school system, he once again returned to music instruction with a fresh perspective on the learning process.
 It was primarily Jonathan’s breadth of experience and education that shaped and developed Forte Music Studio’s unique pedagogical approach.

-Karey Miles - Director, Instructor - Piano, Voice
+Matt Katz - Assistant Director + Instructor - Piano, Voice

 Jasmine Snyder - Instructor - Piano